50 MUST-KNOW JAZZ STANDARDS (LEARN THESE JAZZ STANDARDS FIRST)

 “Billie’s Bounce” – Written by Charlie Parker.

-Every jazz musician needs to know several blues heads, and Billie’s Bounce is a great tune to start practicing a blues form that has more harmonic movement than a simple blues.
+Every jazz musician needs to know several blues heads, and Billie’s Bounce is a great tune to start practicing the jazz blues.

 • Charlie Parker – “The Complete Savoy Sessions” (1945)